Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rpK_pbol3-0.md

 # [October 12th, 2021 Livestream](../2021-10-12.md)
 ## Q&A: Do you plan to increase the Belt speed to 780?
 https://www.youtube.com/watch?v=rpK_pbol3-0
-This question was possibly duplicated with a more recent answer: [October 25th, 2022 Livestream Q&A: Mk.6 Belt or second output for Mk.3 Miners?](./yt-20JxwoTTwtQ.md) [https://www.youtube.com/watch?v=20JxwoTTwtQ](https://www.youtube.com/watch?v=20JxwoTTwtQ)
+This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: Has there been any movement on the Mk.3 Miner having an extra output?](./yt-2wzjT2ZQc6c.md) [https://www.youtube.com/watch?v=2wzjT2ZQc6c](https://www.youtube.com/watch?v=2wzjT2ZQc6c)

 ### Topics